Tentative Course Schedule

 ERS 320 – Research Seminar in Earth and Climate Sciences

 Research seminar course of students with junior or senior standing.
-Students will attend research presentations by School of Earth and Climate Sciences faculty with the goals of increasing student understanding and awareness of the role of research in earth and climate science.
+Students will attend research presentations by School of Earth and Climate Sciences faculty or graduate students and write short reviews of these presentations with the goals of increasing student understanding and awareness of the role of research in earth and climate sciences and strengthening students’ writing skills.

 Prerequisites: ERS 200 and ERS 201 and Junior or Senior Standing